 The CRTP (Credit Reporting Time Period) for collections is up to 7.5 years from the DoFD (Date of First Delinquency) on the OC (Original Creditor) account that led to the collection.
 The DoFD is the first date that someone gets behind on payments and never again gets caught up.

-In the case of our reader’s friend, she should first find out the statute of limitations for credit card debt in her state.
-If it turns out the debt is not time-barred, then paying or settling it may protect her from being sued.
-But if it is too old, then she can choose to either pay it or send the collection agency a cease contact letter.
+If you have a debt collector trying to collect a debt from you that you think is too old for them to legally collect, it’s important to find out the statute of limitations in your state.
+If it turns out the debt is not time-barred, then paying or settling it may protect you from being sued.
+But if it is too old, then you can choose to either pay it or send the collection agency a cease contact letter.